desy713/nodemongo/README.md

 verify: kubectl get all
 ```

-3. CI/CD
+###3.
+CI/CD###
-I have added helmcidi.yml for CI/CD which is a github work flow.it will be trigured on a commit to any file in /src/ directory.
+I have added helmcidi.yml for CI/CD which is a github work flow.
+It will be trigured on a commit to any file in /src/ directory.
+* DOCKERPW and KUBECONFIG are stored as secrets in github
+* pipeline will build the image and push it to dockerhub as the latest tab
+* next step is to update the helm dependancies with will download charts for nginx-ingress and mongodb
+* helm will install the chart to the k8s cluster defined in KUBECONFIG

-4. RDS - AWS
+###4.
+RDS - AWS###

 Files are in rds directory.
 Solusioin was coded using Terraform v0.12.21 version. state file is by defualt will be saved locally. (mock values were insereted for vpc/subnet ).